systematic-magic/pubmed/implemented_corrections_ckecking.rst

 Instructions for team member
 ============================

-The tasks of the team member are composed of 2 major steps:

-- check whether corrections have been implemented by Production team in full (and if so, update Production Spreadsheet accordingly) and
-- if corrections have not been implemented (in full), send email to Production team asking to implemented missed corrections (and update Production sheet accordingly)
+Team member's primary task is to make sure that all corrections for the article have been implemented correctly.
+If review of article incuded communication with author, then team member needs to check whether corrections related to that communication have been implemented as well.
+In case author has not replied by date of Implemented Corrections Check, then corrections cannot be considered as approved (even if all of them were implemented).
+Corrections can be approved only after corrections related to author communication have been implemented in full.

 1. Go to the "`Implemented Corrections Dashboard`_".
 There you can see all the articles for which corrections have been implemented.
 Use this Dashboard as a work list.
 Process PIIs one by one.